Originally posted 2012-03-29 08:00:13.

 I really love those oversized “Flashdance” type of shirts… If you grew up in the 80s you totally know what I mean.
-If not, well, nevermind!
-Anyway, today, I’ll show you how to girl up a man’s t-shirt, and put your own design spin on a comfy garment!
+If not, well, never mind!
+Anyway, today, I’ll show you how to “girl up” a man’s t-shirt, make it more feminine, and put your own design spin on a comfy garment!

 - Fabric Paint